Walt Disney visits Tivoli Gardens in Copenhagen, Denmark. The

 gunshot wounds.
 Retired from Disney for about 5 years, Yale had just celebrated a birthday 2 days ago.
 The

-senseless and shocking crime will remain a mystery.
+senseless and shocking crime would remain a mystery.

 With no special effects training other than his own hands-on experimentation, Yale first worked as a layout artist